This post originally appeared on shipshewanatradingplace.com

-Just a few miles west in nearby Elkhart County you can visit Bonneyville Mill County Park.
+Just a few miles west you can visit Bonneyville Mill County Park.
 When the snow is on the park offers cross-country skiers miles of challenging terrain and beautiful scenery making it one of the most popular cross-country ski areas in the region.
 You’ll also find 2 great little sledding hills providing hours of winter fun for the whole family and these are sure to excite the kids and the kid in you.
-Our family just discovered this secret this year and we are sold!
-There is even a small warming building near the sledding area for you to take a break from the cold and now we just can’t wait till the next snow is on.

 The Shipshewana Antique & Misc.
 Auction is a sight like you have never seen.
 Each Wednesday, year-round, this barn fills up with a variety of antiques and collectibles where you can discover unique finds that you just can’t get anywhere else.
-You will see all kinds of great items and may even find your next do-it-yourself upcycling project (and there are some great Pinterest project ideas available for all your treasures just by searching things like “upcycling projects for old windows” or “DIY mason jar projects” for example).
+You will see all kinds of great items and may even find your next do-it-yourself upcycling project.

 Plus, after a day of shopping this huge auction, you can stop in one of the many specialty stores around town.
 All within a couple of blocks of Shipshewana Auction.
 Winter hours may vary slightly so call ahead, but once again stores are open year-round!

 When can you get amazing bargains all around Shipshewana?
-At the annual Pajama Day sale of course!
-What started in 2003 (and from what I understand could have actually been named the Shipshewana Zucchini Day Sale… yeah, yeah I know who would shop a Zucchini Day right?), has now become a popular annual outing for so many Shipshewana visitors each year.
-The fun starts early and that is when you get the best deals.
-(And I am talking EARLY so check out the schedule ahead of time????)
+At the annual Pajama Day Sale of course!
+What started in 2003 (and from what I understand could have actually been named the Shipshewana Zucchini Day Sale) has now become a popular annual outing for so many Shipshewana visitors each year.
+The fun starts early and that’s when you get the best deals.
+(And I am talking EARLY so check out the schedule ahead of time!)

 Shop in your pajamas to get special offers from participating stores throughout town… and this definitely saves you time – just wake up and roll right out of bed to be sure you get all the early deals.
-Most stores give the best deals the earlier you shop so don’t stay up all night anticipating the day, get your beauty rest and even stay in town so you don’t have to drive as far which also saves time (no commute time, yes!!!).
+Most stores give the best deals the earlier you shop so don’t stay up all night anticipating the day, get your beauty rest and even stay in town so you don’t have to drive as far which also saves time.

 By Appointment, Weather Permitting – Call Ahead for schedule.